 When a loved one is fatally injured due to the negligence or unlawful behavior of another person or company, it is considered a wrongful death and when acted upon, the beneficiaries of the deceased are entitled to damages from the at-fault party.
 The question that arises in these tragic scenarios is who would actually be entitled to the money that is received from the settlement or lawsuit?
 Here we will take a deep dive into who is entitled to recover according to Colorado law and what may have an effect on the distribution in certain circumstances.

 In a wrongful death lawsuit, the following parties are entitled to bring a claim against and collect monetary damages from the at-fault party: surviving spouses, children, dependants, designated beneficiaries and parents.
 The persons that are not entitled to bring forth a claim are siblings, nieces, nephews, cousins and friends.
+Let’s remember though, you have to have a valid claim to receive compensation so if you aren’t sure, check out our guide on how to know if you have a valid wrongful death case.

 This sounds pretty straight forward, but the details make a big difference if there are multiple parties that may be entitled to the damages.
 Here we will go into detail on the specifics of who has the ultimate right to file the claim over others depending on the surrounding factors.